 Finding or creating the right 3D model is another important factor to consider when calculating the cost of 3D printing.
 There’s a ton of great designs out there, so you don’t have to necessarily reinvent the wheel yourself.
 3D printing marketplaces like Thingiverse (pictured above) has over 1 million free designs for you to choose and 3D print for personal use.
 Alternatively, there are many websites that host file sharing platforms.
 All you need to do is download the file you like, and you’re ready to start printing.

-Find Your Ideal 3D Model Marketplace: Free STL Files & 3D Printer Models - The 35 Best Sites
+Find Your Ideal 3D Model Marketplace: 35 Best Sites for Free STL Files & 3D Printer Models of 2018

 Note: Please make sure that the design you’re altering allows modification and that your use of the model follows copyright protections.

 If you want to create original 3D designs, there is no need to spend a dime on 3D modeling software, as there are many great free 3D modeling tools available.
 Freely available programs like TinkerCAD or SculptGL will turn you into a 3D modeling artist in no time.
 While more advanced options like FreeCAD and Autodesk Fusion 360 will even match the needs of industry professionals.
 Because choosing the right 3D modeling software is difficult, we have compiled a list of tools for you to sort through.
 Find the right 3D modeling software for your creative endeavors here and save on the cost of 3D printing software.